 This small book arrived yesterday in the post.
 Just like film, snail mail still has its charms.
-The book was much more petite than I had expected: something you could put in the back pocket of your jeans while you rode the metro around, pulling it out to accompany an espresso once in a while, to keep up your mental and adrenal stamina, or to attract other Marker otaku.
+The book was much more petite than I had expected: something you could put in the back pocket of your jeans while you rode the metro around, pulling it out to accompany an espresso once in a while, to keep up your mental and adrenal stamina, or to attract other Marker otakus.
 It’s another little addition to the archive of Markeriana, a rather precious one at that.
-I guess I have a penchant for small things – half hour films and books of 64 pages, aphorisms and Kata frames and shot glasses and thin silver rings… But I digress.
+I guess I have a penchant for small things – half-hour films and books of 64 pages, aphorisms, Kata frames, shot glasses, and thin silver rings… But I digress.
 So, without further adieu, here is some text from Abschied vom Kino / A Farewell to Movies, by “CHRIS MARKER THE BEST KNOWN AUTHOR OF UNKNOWN MOVIES” (as the inner front cover proclaims in a grungy all caps font).

 A Farewell to Movies